kmanaseryan/error-manager/README.md

     ```
 # Next features
 * Will be ability to add other "error languages"
-* Optimiziation for working with error codes defined by external service providers
+* Optimization for working with error codes defined by external service providers